About exemption from ACVM registration

 - exemption from registration under the ACVM Act.

 Some veterinary medicines do not require registration if they meet certain requirements.
 This is known as "exemption".
 Veterinary medicines that are eligible include many animal feeds, shampoos, and homeopathic treatments.

-An exemption permits you to import, manufacture, sell, or use an agricultural compound without registration if you comply with the conditions on the exemption.
+An exemption permits you to import, manufacture, sell, or use an agricultural compound without registration as long as you meet the conditions of exemption and comply with the ACVM regulations.